unicrowio/contracts/README.md

-# Contracts and interfaces for Unicrow audit
+# Unicrow Contracts and Interfaces

 The map below might be useful to get quick bearings

 ![Contracts Map](./contracts-map.png)

+_Note: To make the map reasonably orderly, only the most significant relationships are displayed_

 # Basic Setup and Types

-Run this command to install the packages:
+To install the packages:

 ```bash
 yarn install
 ```

-Run this command to generate the types and compile the contracts with the new ABI:
+To generate the types and compile the contracts with the new ABI:

 ```bash
 yarn hardhat compile
 ```

-Run this command to get the local rpc accounts:
+To get local rpc accounts:

 ```bash
 yarn hardhat accounts